lianetoolkit/liane-webhooks/README.md

 # Liane Webhooks

-## Facebook Webhooks Proxy
+**A small app for proxying Facebook Webhooks**

+---

-This small app serves as a proxy for Facebook Webhook, allowing you to configure multiple services to receive the data.
+This small app serves as a proxy for Facebook Webhooks, allowing you to configure multiple services to receive the data.

 ### Supported Methods